 Sign up for NIJC's e-updates and action alerts to stay informed about immigration issues and be alerted when you can take urgent action.
 Follow NIJC on social media on Facebook, Twitter at @nijc, Instagram at @immigrantjustice, YouTube, and LinkedIn.
 Trustworthy information is critical right now and you can help share it.

-Your donation to the National Immigrant Justice Center (NIJC) helps fund life-changing legal services for families that face separation, community outreach to make sure our neighbors know their rights, lawyers and legal staff to get people out of jail and to reunite families.
+Your donation to NIJC helps fund life-changing legal services for families who face separation, community outreach to make sure our neighbors know their rights, lawyers and legal staff to get people out of jail and to reunite families.
 Give now.

 Julia Toepfer is NIJC's senior marketing & digital engagement strategist.